tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

-identifies the classes of instruments (models) and not instances.\ [#bandrowski2016]_ This work is undertaken by the `UsedIT`_ group, which is extending the RRID to instrument classes that could be used to describe the *Model* (via *modelIdentifier*) property (Table 4.2).
+identifies the classes of instruments (models) and not instances.\ [#bandrowski2016]_ This work is undertaken by the `UsedIT`_ group, which is extending the RRID to instrument classes that could be used to describe the *Model* (via *modelIdentifier*) property (:numref:`tab-schema-use-rrid`).
 RRIDs are not described in detail here, but it is envisioned that the RRID metadata schema, which was described in detail previously,\ [#bandrowski2012]_ and extended by UsedIT, will be interoperable with instrument instance (PIDINST) PIDs.
 This interoperability should enable any project to quickly download data about the model to consistently fill mapped fields.

 Why RRIDs?
 RRIDs are currently used in about 1000 journals to tag classes of research resources (including reagents like antibodies or